When to Sell: Figuring Out Your Crypto Exit Strategy

 For example, you might want to trigger the sale of your cryptocurrency if it loses you 1% of the overall amount you have invested to protect your wealth.
 Conversely, you may pre-determine to sell your cryptocurrency once it makes you a 20% profit.

-Again, knowing the support and resistance levels will give you a sense of the likely percentage gains and losses over various timeframes.
+Again, knowing basic technical analysis such as support and resistance levels will give you a sense of the likely percentage gains and losses over various timeframes.

 Initial Investment Return